-Smoothing can be applied to both directions and it is performed using a 1-D median filter.
-The smoothing is applied on the colapsed slit profile.
+Smoothing can be applied to both directions.
+In the dispersion direction both median and average smoothing can be applied.
+If they are both specified then the median smoothing is done first.
+In the spatial direction only median smoothing can be applied.
+The smoothing is applied via a 1-D filter on the collapsed slit profile.
 In the spatial direction there is a limitation on the size of the median kernel: if it is larger than half the length of the slit, the later will be used as the median kernel size.